RandomUser15456/Electron-WallPaper-Engine/README.md

 ## Notes

 - This project is **not lightweight**; performance depends on the complexity of the wallpaper content
-- Intended for learning, experimentation, or as a base for custom wallpaper engines
+- Intended for learning and experimentation.

 ---

-## License

-MIT License